apache/iotdb/docs/UserGuide/API/Programming-Cpp-Native-API.md

 ### Installation

-The compilation of CPP client requires the module "compile-tools" to be built first.
-"compile-tools" is mainly responsible for building Thrift libraries locally.
+Before compiling the C++ client, you need to compile the Thrift library locally at first.
+The compile-tools module is responsible for compiling Thrift, and then compiling client-cpp.